 Rio Tinto to Invest $165 Million in Grande-Baie Anode Furnaces Overhau

-Rio Tinto, the UK-Australian mining giant, plans to invest $165 million to refurbish two carbon-anode baking furnaces at its Grande-Baie aluminum smelter in Quebec, Canada.
-This initiative is part of the company’s larger strategy, which includes developing inert anode technology at its Arvida plant.
+Rio Tinto will invest $165 million to refurbish two carbon-anode baking furnaces at its Grande-Baie aluminum smelter in Quebec, Canada.
+This upgrade is part of the company’s broader strategy, which includes the advancement of inert anode technology at the Arvida smelter.

-The refurbishment will involve rebuilding the Péchiney furnaces’ concrete shell and refractory lining in two phases over 2025 and 2026.
-These furnaces are vital, supplying approximately 60% of the 280,000 anodes needed annually for the 816 pots at Rio Tinto’s Grande-Baie and Laterrière smelters.
-To maintain production during the phased shutdowns, Rio Tinto will utilize a third furnace with different technology, stockpiled anodes, and market purchases, ensuring no impact on aluminum production.
+The project involves a full rebuild of Péchiney furnaces, including concrete shells and refractory linings.
+Work will be completed in two phases over 2025 and 2026.
+These furnaces produce about 60% of the 280,000 anodes needed annually for the Grande-Baie and Laterrière smelters.
+To avoid production disruptions, Rio Tinto will rely on a third furnace, existing anode inventory, and market-sourced anodes.

 Leave a Reply